-Unless specifically ordered by the court, all exhibits marked, identified and/or admitted into evidence in a civil case must be retrieved by the offering party at the conclusion of trial.
-The party introducing the exhibit is responsible for maintaining and preserving that exhibit pending any post-verdict proceedings and appeals, until there is a final disposition of the action or proceeding.
+Unless specifically ordered by the court, all exhibits marked, identified and/or admitted into evidence in a civil case mustwill be retrieved byreturned to the offering party at the conclusion of trial.
+The party introducingto whom the exhibit is returned is responsible for maintaining and preserving that exhibit pending any post-verdict proceedings and appeals, until there is a final disposition of the action or proceeding.
 All exhibit tags and other identifying markings or information concerning each exhibit must remain in place and not be disturbed.
 Each exhibit must remain intact and in the same condition as during trial.
 In the event further proceedings of any court having jurisdiction of the matter require the presence of any exhibit, the party introducing the exhibit must promptly deliver the exhibit to the court, with notice to all parties.

 (Adopted 1/1/1998; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2011; Rev. 1/1/2013; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2025)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2011; Rev. 1/1/2013; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2025; Rev. 1/1/2026)